-The CY7C13201KV18 is 1.8V Synchronous Pipelined SRAM equipped with DDR II architecture.
-The DDR II consists of an SRAM core with advanced synchronous peripheral circuitry and a 1-bit burst counter.
+The CY7C1318JV18, and CY7C1320JV18 are 1.8V Synchronous Pipelined SRAMs equipped with DDR II architecture.
+The DDR II consists of an SRAM core with advanced synchronous peripheral circuitry and a one bit burst counter.
 Addresses for read and write are latched on alternate rising edges of the input (K) clock.
 Write data is registered on the rising edges of both K and K. Read data is driven on the rising edges of C and C if provided, or on the rising edge of K and K if C/C are not provided.
-The burst counter takes in the least significant bit of the external address and bursts two two 36-bit words sequentially into or out of the device.
+For CY7C1318JV18 and CY7C1320JV18, the burst counter takes in the least significant bit of the external address and bursts two 18 bit words (in the case of CY7C1318JV18) of two 36 bit words (in the case of CY7C1320JV18) sequentially into or out of the device.

 Asynchronous inputs include an output impedance matching input (ZQ).
-Synchronous data outputs (Q, sharing the same physical pins as the data inputs D) are tightly matched to the two output echo clocks CQ/\overline{CQ} , eliminating the need for separately capturing data from each individual DDR SRAM in the system design.
-Output data clocks (C/\overline{CQ}) enable maximum system clocking and data synchronization flexibility.
+Synchronous data outputs (Q, sharing the same physical pins as the data inputs, D) are tightly matched to the two output echo clocks CQ/CQ, eliminating the need to capture data separately from each individual_DDR SRAM in the system design.
+Output data clocks (C/C) enable maximum system clocking and data synchronization flexibility.

-All synchronous inputs pass through input registers controlled by the K or \overline{K} input clocks.
-All data outputs pass through output registers controlled by the C or \overline{C} (or K or \overline{K} in a single clock domain) input clocks.
-Writes are conducted with on-chip synchronous self-timed write circuitry.
+All synchronous inputs pass through input registers controlled by the K or K input clocks.
+All data outputs pass through output registers controlled by the C or C (or K or K in a single clock domain) input clocks.
+Writes are conducted with on-chip synchronous self timed write circuitry.